owncloud/ios-app/ownCloud/Bookmarks/Account Setup and Authentication.md

 3) search for `/index.php/apps/` and removal of anything before its start
 4) check for existance of schemes, prepending `https://` in case none was provided in the URL string
 5) look for and extract provided username and password (f.ex. `https://user:pass@hostname/`) into `$username` and `$password` to make them available to authentication methods lateron
-6) ensure root URLs end with a slash (`/`) - f.ex. `https://demo.owncloud.com``/`
+6) ensure root URLs end with a slash (`/`) - f.ex. `https://demo.owncloud.com/`

 The resulting URL is saved in `$serverURL`.

 ## Server location and authentication method probing (`BookmarkComposer.enterURL()`)

-This invokes the SDK's `-[OCConnection prepareForSetupWithOptions:]` to determine the final server location (URL), the available authentication methods - and which one should be used.
+This invokes the SDK's `-[OCConnection prepareForSetupWithOptions:]` to examine the targeted server, especially with regards to available authentication methods and the actual `$serverURL` to use.

-This SDK method performs the following steps:
+This happens in several steps:

 ### Plain HTTP check

-Checks if `$serverURL` uses plain `http` and, if it does, warn the user and ask for confirmation before proceeding.
+Checks if `$serverURL` uses plain `http` and, if it does, warns the user and asks for confirmation before proceeding.
 This behavior can be changed via `connection.plain-http-policy`.

 ### Server Instance lookup (optional)

-If a server locator module is provided via `server-locator.use`, an existing or entered username (via `BookmarkComposer.enterUsername()` or `BookmarkSetupStepEnterUsernameViewController`) is used to determine the URL of the server the user's account is hosted on.
+If a server locator module is provided via `server-locator.use`, an existing or entered username (via `BookmarkComposer.enterUsername()` or `BookmarkSetupStepEnterUsernameViewController`) is used to determine the actual `$serverURL` of the server the user's account is hosted on.

-If the `web-finger` server locator (implemented in the SDK as `OCServerLocatorWebFinger`) has been configured, the client sends a request to the `$serverURL`:
+If the `web-finger` server locator (implemented in the SDK as `OCServerLocatorWebFinger`) has been configured, the client sends a request to the provided `$serverURL`:

 ```
 GET /.well-known/webfinger?resource=acct:user@example.com&rel=http%3A%2F%2Fwebfinger.owncloud%2Frel%2Fserver-instance HTTP/1.1
 ```

-If the user is known on the server, it responds with a JSON body containing the URL of the server to use in the next steps:
+The server then responds with a JSON body containing the URL of the server to use in the next steps:

 ```json
 {